Brief Bio

 Dr. Penprase at Yale-NUS College in 2016

-Bryan was previously a Professor of Science at Yale-NUS College, and prior to that was the Frank P. Brackett Professor of Astronomy at Pomona College, where he taught for 20 years, and served as the Physics and Astronomy department chair from 2007-2010.
-At Yale-NUS College he was the founding Director of the Yale-NUS College Teaching and Learning Center, and advised the Yale-NUS President and Dean of Faculty on policies related to teaching and learning at Yale-NUS College, as well as for the promotion of global liberal arts curriculum.
-During 2012-13, Bryan was awarded an American Council on Education (ACE) fellowship at Yale University, where he advised Yale’s president on STEM education, online learning and diversity initiatives, as well as co-authored the planning document for the Yale-NUS College curriculum.
-He also served on the Yale Summer Bridge Program Advisory Committee, and developed a conference on “The Future of Liberal Arts in India” at the RRI Bangalore campus in January 2014.
-This conference series has continued, with additional meetings in New Delhi in 2015, and in Pune in 2016.
-In 2016, Bryan was inducted into the National University of Singapore Teaching Academy, which advises the university on matters related to teaching and learning, faculty development and the Scholarship of Teaching and Learning.
-His most recent book is STEM Education for the 21st Century (2020, Springer), which discusses the latest developments in STEM education based on his work in Claremont, New Haven, Singapore and most recently Soka University.
+Bryan was previously a Professor of Science at Yale-NUS College, and prior to that was the Frank P. Brackett Professor of Astronomy at Pomona College, where he taught for 20 years and served as the Physics and Astronomy department chair from 2007-2010.
+At Yale-NUS College, he was the founding Director of the Yale-NUS College Teaching and Learning Center and advised the Yale-NUS President and Dean of Faculty on policies related to teaching and learning at Yale-NUS College, as well as for the promotion of global liberal arts curriculum.
+During 2012-13, Bryan was awarded an American Council on Education (ACE) fellowship at Yale University, where he advised Yale’s president on STEM education, online learning, and diversity initiatives and co-authored the planning document for the Yale-NUS College curriculum.
+He also served on the Yale Summer Bridge Program Advisory Committee and developed a conference on “The Future of Liberal Arts in India” at the RRI Bangalore campus in January 2014.
+This conference series has continued, with additional meetings in New Delhi in 2015 and in Pune in 2016.
+In 2016, Bryan was inducted into the National University of Singapore Teaching Academy, which advises the university on matters related to teaching and learning, faculty development, and the Scholarship of Teaching and Learning.
+His recent book, STEM Education for the 21st Century (2020, Springer), discusses the latest developments in STEM education based on his work in Claremont, New Haven, Singapore, and, most recently, Soka University.

-Bryan’s courses include interdisciplinary astronomy courses such as the Soka University course entitled “Earth’s Cosmic Context” which explores the Earth as a planet and its relation and comparison to other planets in our solar system and in neighboring solar systems, as well as the Sun’s position in our Milky Way galaxy within the expanding universe.
-He also co-developed the Yale-NUS Core curriculum course Foundations of Science, which enabled the Yale-NUS College students explore disciplinary case studies in science in an authentic learning environment that included active learning and exposure to cutting-edge science.
-He has developed courses such as “Archaeoastronomy and World Cosmology,” and “Earth’s Cosmic Origins,” which blend astronomy, anthropology, environmental science, history and geology.
-He also has taught across the entire curriculum of physics, and astronomy and astrophysics.
+Bryan’s courses include interdisciplinary astronomy courses such as the Soka University course entitled “Earth’s Cosmic Context,” which explores the Earth as a planet and its relation and comparison to other planets in our solar system and in neighboring solar systems, as well as the Sun’s position in our Milky Way galaxy within the expanding universe.
+He also co-developed the Yale-NUS Core curriculum course Foundations of Science, which enabled Yale-NUS College students to explore disciplinary case studies in science in an authentic learning environment that included active learning and exposure to cutting-edge science.
+He has developed courses such as “Archaeoastronomy and World Cosmology” and “Earth’s Cosmic Origins,” which blend astronomy, anthropology, environmental science, history, and geology.
+He has also taught across the entire curriculum of physics, astronomy, and astrophysics.

 Dr. Penprase at the Mauna Kea observatory.